WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 # Acknowledgements

-Thanks to Ilari Liusvaara, Justin Schuh, Mark Nottingham, Mike Bishop, Ryan Sleevi, and Yoav Weiss for comments that improved this draft.
+Thanks to Devin Mullins, Ilari Liusvaara, Justin Schuh, Mark Nottingham, Mike Bishop, Ryan Sleevi, and Yoav Weiss for comments that improved this draft.